 The percentage of med school interviewees who get accepted varies from school to school.
 In general, somewhere between 25-50% of interviewees are accepted to any given institution.

 We recommend researching the acceptance rates at the schools you apply to so you can gauge how competitive the process will be compared to other schools.
 You can find this information for each medical school in MSAR.

 Types of Interviews

-There are two primary medical school interview formats: traditional interviews and multiple mini-interviews.
+There are 2 primary medical school interview formats: traditional interviews and multiple mini-interviews.

 A traditional interview is a 30-minute, one-on-one interview with questions focused on your experience and credentials.